The “pain in the butt” hamstring strain presents difficulties that are different from those posed by lower hamstring strains.

 Stretch it—gently.
 After a few days, perform gentle hamstring stretches several times a day (such as the standing hamstring stretch and lying glute stretch).
 Depending on the severity of the strain, expect a healing time of anywhere from two to eight weeks.
-More severe strains can take longer.
+More severe hamstring injuries can take longer.

 Work it—gradually.
-As pain subsides, ease yourself back into activity, particularly speed and hill work.
+As hamstring injury pain subsides, ease yourself back into activity, particularly speed and hill work.
 If you feel discomfort don’t push it.
 Also, use the “Prevent It” exercises to rehab the muscle.